oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

     **Replace <object_storage_namespace> with value from  Step3 above.**

 6. Create a bucket in Orace Object Storage using OCI console.  **eg: kafka_sink_object_storage_bucket**

 ![](../images/create_bucket.PNG)

-## Modifying your application (eg: Confluent Kafka) to access Object Storage
+## Configure Confluent to Access Object Storage
-1. Assuming you already have confluent platform installed on OCI using this Github repo.
+1. Assuming you already have Confluent installed on OCI using this Github repo.
 Let's create a topic using Confluent Control Center UI or command line or REST API.   **example: kafka_oci_object_storage_test.**

 ![](../images/create_topic.PNG)